Olympics-Fencing-US' Kiefer, Frenchman Cannone topple favourites to take gold | Sports-Games

 US fencer Lee Kiefer clinched her first ever gold medal on Sunday in the individual women’s foil fencing event, beating defending champion Inna Deriglazova in the final.
 "To come out here and to feel good about your fencing is what all the athletes strive to do and hope you have a medal at the end, so I have everything," Kiefer said after the finals.

-Deriglazova, who was ranked no. 1, was a favourite to win the gold medal and steadily won her bouts throughout the tournament.
+Deriglazova, who is ranked no. 1 and has taken part in two previous Olympic Games, was a favourite to win the gold medal and steadily won her bouts throughout the tournament.
 In the final, the two went point for point, with Kiefer maintaining a slight lead throughout the match.

 Deriglazova sometimes attacked with vigor, pushing Kiefer to the edge of the piste, but Kiefer fought back with decisive stabs, the cheers from her team mates growing louder with each point.
 After her win, Kiefer screamed with joy and hugged her coach, before rushing to the stands to hug her husband, fellow US foil fencer Gerek Meinhardt.